xieyuheng/inner/persons/judea-pearl/causality.md

 The two fundamental questions of causality are:

-1. What empirical evidence is required for legitimate inference of cause–effect relationships?
+1. What empirical evidence is required for legitimate inference of cause-effect relationships?

 2. Given that we are willing to accept causal information about a phenomenon, what inferences can we draw from such information, and how?